-A 5-page (maximum) paper is due November 18, 2011 at the beginning of class.
-Late papers (including those handed in after the class has started) will be subject to a 10% penalty per day, including weekends.
+A 5-page (maximum) paper is due November 16, 2012 at the beginning of class.
+Late papers will be subject to a 10% penalty per day (including a 10% penalty over weekends).
 See Blackboard for more details.

 Take-Home Essay Final Exam